Bill Downs: Rome and the Middle East

 In 1953, Downs was assigned to the Rome bureau, where he spent the next three years covering the Mediterranean and Vatican City.
 Over time his focus shifted to the Middle East and the Arab–Israeli conflict.
 In 1954 he recorded an interview with then-Egyptian Prime Minister Gamal Abdel Nasser, and went on to interview Israeli Presidents David Ben-Gurion and Moshe Sharett about the tensions with Egypt and the Arab world.

 While still in Rome, Downs and other CBS foreign correspondents participated in a 1955 news broadcast hosted by Bing Crosby on Christmas Eve.
 The recording was later released on vinyl as A Christmas Sing with Bing Around the World.
 He returned to the United States the following week for the 1955 edition of Edward R. Murrow's Years of Crisis radio series.
 He joined other Murrow Boys to discuss the most pressing international political developments of the past year.

-In 1956, he was abruptly called back from Rome to make room for Winston Burdett, a move that ultimately marked the end of Downs' career as a foreign correspondent.
+In 1956, he was abruptly called back from Rome to make room for Winston Burdett, a move that ultimately marked the end of Downs's career as a foreign correspondent.
 He reported primarily from Washington for the rest of his tenure at CBS.